Jeff Banister: Amateur career

 Banister attended La Marque High School in La Marque, Texas.
 At La Marque, Banister played for the school's baseball, basketball, and American football teams.
 During his sophomore year of high school, Banister injured his right ankle while playing baseball.
 During an examination of his ankle, which was slow to heal, he was diagnosed with bone cancer.
 He had developed cysts which required skin grafting to treat.
 An infection in his leg led to the development of osteomyelitis, which spread from his right ankle to just below his knee.
 Doctors recommended amputation to save the rest of his leg, but Banister refused, as he hoped he would be able to continue his baseball career.
 Doctors performed seven operations on his leg, which saved it from being amputated.
 In his senior year, Banister suffered a knee injury playing American football, which nearly led to him being cut from the baseball team because of his decreased mobility.
 His father suggested he change positions and become a catcher, which allowed him to remain on the baseball team.

 At a tryout conducted by professional scouts, Banister was noticed by the coaches at Lee College, a junior college in Baytown, Texas.
 They recruited Banister to play college baseball at Lee.
-While catching in a 1983 game, he suffered a collision at home plate, where the baserunner attempted to jump over him, and hit Banister in the head with his knee.
-The collision broke three of the vertebrae in his neck.
+While catching in a 1983 game, he suffered a collision at home plate, where the baserunner attempted to jump over him, and hit Banister in the head with his knee; this collision broke three of the vertebrae in his neck.
 Banister was not originally scheduled to play in that game; a scout for the New York Yankees of Major League Baseball (MLB) told Lee's coach that he hoped to see Banister catch, which resulted in Banister being added to the starting lineup in a last-minute change.
 As a result of the collision, Banister was paralyzed from the neck down for ten days.
 Doctors initially warned him that he may never walk again.
 He had another three operations performed on his back and learned how to walk again during the 1984 season.
 Entering the hospital weighing 225 lbs, he weighed 139 lbs when he was discharged.
 Banister recovered and played another season for Lee in 1985, and was named a Junior College All-American.
 He transferred to University of Houston after the season to play for the Houston Cougars baseball team on a scholarship in 1986.